Multi-View Factorization Machines: Background

-In addition, we introduce the concept of tensors which are higher order arrays that generalize the notions of vectors (first-order tensors) and matrices (second-order tensors), whose elements are indexed by more than two indexes.
-We state the definition of tensor product and mode-$k$ product which will be used to formulate our proposed model.
+Table~\ref{tab:notation} lists some basic symbols that will be used throughout the paper.
+In addition, we introduce the concept of tensors which are higher order arrays that generalize the notions of vectors (the first-order tensors) and matrices (the second-order tensors), whose elements are indexed by more than two indexes.
+Definitions of tensor product and mode-$k$ product are given which will be used to formulate our proposed model.

 \begin{definition}[Tensor Product or Outer Product] The tensor product $\mathcal{X}\circ\mathcal{Y}$ of a tensor $\mathcal{X} \in \mathbb{R}^{I_1\times\cdots\times I_m}$ and another tensor $\mathcal{Y} \in \mathbb{R}^{I'_1\times\cdots\times I'_{m'}}$ is defined by